Dream to Fly: Model-Based Reinforcement Learning for Vision-Based Drone Flight: Simulation Experiments

 \subsection{Perception-aware emergent behaviour}

 An additional interesting observation is that after training, the agent exhibits a consistent tendency to orient the camera towards the gates, a behavior that naturally emerged during training rather than being explicitly incentivized by the reward function, as it is generally done in previous works \cite{geles2024demonstrating, xing2024bootstrapping}.
-This emergent behavior can be attributed to two causes.
-First, the fact that we are optimizing end-to-end from pixels to commands, therefore allowing for closing the action-perception loop.
-And second, to the inherent characteristics of the visual observations.
+This emergent behavior can be attributed to the fact that we are optimizing end-to-end from pixels to commands, therefore allowing for closing the action-perception loop.
 As depicted in Figure \ref{fig:imag}, the gates remain visually clear throughout the entire track, while the background details become increasingly blurred due to the downsampling of the input image to $64 \times 64$ pixels.
 This suggests that the policy strategically prioritizes focusing on the information-rich gates, which are essential for successful navigation.
 To reinforce this hypothesis, we have conducted an additional ablation experiment where we place two additional gates in the periphery of the Figure 8 track.
 These gates are there only in the rendering, but do not need to be passed through.
 Fig. \ref{fig:emergent} shows the same policy trained with and without these additional gates.
 In the top part of Fig. \ref{fig:emergent}, we show the policy trained without the extra gates.
-As indicated by the black arrows (representing camera view direction), the platform predominantly focuses its attention on the following gates.
+As indicated by the black arrows (representing camera view direction), the platform predominantly focuses on the following gates.
 In the bottom part of the figure, we show the policy trained with the two additional gates to the rendering engine (marked in red color).
-As it can be seen, the policy’s behavior changes, and the platform now distributes its attention more evenly across both the actual and the extra gates.
+As it can be seen, the policy’s behavior changes, and the platform now distributes its camera view more evenly across both the actual and the extra gates.
+In the supplementary video we show the first person rendered view of the two policies depicted in Fig. \ref{fig:emergent} deployed in a simulated environment.